 Brian 2 provides the same two groups that Brian 1 provided: PoissonGroup and PoissonInput.
 The mechanism for inhomogeneous Poisson processes has changed: instead of providing a Python function of time, you'll now have to provide a string expression that is evaluated at every time step.
 For most use cases, this should allow a direct translation:

-''' Brian 1

-rates = lambda

-→t: (1+cos(2pit1Hz))10Hz group = PoissonGroup(100, rates=rates)
+Brian 1 Brian 2 rates = lambda →t:(1+cos(2pit1Hz))10Hz group = PoissonGroup(100, rates=rates) rates = '(1 + cos(2pit1Hz)10Hz)' group = PoissonGroup(100, rates=rates)